 To be honest, I was never a great fan of Charlie Chaplin.
-I was always more of a fan of the Laurel and Hardy-type of humor.
-I find that Charlie Chaplin’s movies quite dated as compared to the aforementioned, Laurel and Hardy films.
+I was always more of a fan of the Laurel and Hardy-type of humour.
+I find that Charlie Chaplin’s movies are quite dated when compared to the aforementioned, Laurel and Hardy films.

 However, there is one notable exception.
-There was one Chaplin movie that has stood the test of time.
-That movie, of course, is The Great Dictator, released on October 15, 1940.
+There has been one Chaplin movie that has stood the test of time.
+That movie, of course, is The Great Dictator, released on 15 October 1940.
 It is as relevant now as it was in 1940.

 The film is a satire of Adolf Hitler, played by the main character Adenoid Hynkel.
-The story based on Hynkel, a Jewish barber, who looks exactly like Hitler, is played by Charlie Chaplin.
-But it begins with a notice: “Any resemblance between Hynkel the dictator and the Jewish barber is purely coincidental.
+The story is based on Hynkel, a Jewish barber looking exactly like Hitler, and is played by Charlie Chaplin.
+It begins with a notice: “Any resemblance between Hynkel the dictator and the Jewish barber is purely coincidental.

 Adolf Hitler banned the film in Germany and all countries occupied by the Nazis.
-Curiosity, got the better of him, and he had a copy brought in through Portugal.
+Curiosity got the better of him, and he had a copy brought in through Portugal.
 Historical records show that he screened it twice, in private, but records did not reveal his reaction to the film.
 Charlie Chaplin said, “I’d give anything to know what he thought of it.”
-For political reasons in Germany, the ban stayed after the end of World War II until 1958.
+For political reasons in Germany, the ban stayed even after the end of World War II and was lifted in 1958.

 Chaplin was motivated by more than humanitarianism.
 He was also fascinated by his eerie connections to Hitler, who was born only four days after Chaplin in April 1889.
-A comic song about the Führer, recorded by Tommy Handley in 1939, was entitled “Who Is That Man…?
+A comic song about the Führer, recorded by Tommy Handley in 1939, was titled, “Who Is That Man…?
 (Who Looks Like Charlie Chaplin).
-There is of course, also the moustache.
-There were rumors that Hitler copied Chaplin’s moustache, which was not true.
-The so-called toothbrush moustache was quite popular at the time.
-Not surprising that it lost its popularity after World War II.
+There is, of course, also the moustache.
+Rumours that Hitler copied Chaplin’s moustache were not true.
+The so-called toothbrush moustache was prevalent at the time, and not surprising that it lost its popularity after World War II.

-Hitler wasn’t the only one who was parodied in the movie.
+Hitler wasn’t the only dictator parodied in the movies.
 A character named, Napaloni, played by Jack Oakie was a satire on Mussolini.

-Unlike Adolf Hitler and later dictators, Chaplin’s Adenoid Hynkel atoned and redeemed himself, and the speech at the end of the movie is still a powerful message which should be heard today.
+Unlike Adolf Hitler and later dictators, Chaplin’s Adenoid Hynkel atoned and redeemed himself, and the speech at the end of the movie is still a powerful message which should be listened to today.

 The airplane and the radio have brought us closer together.
-The very nature of these inventions cry out for the goodness in men—cries for universal brotherhood and for the unity of us all.
-Even now, my voice is reaching millions throughout the world—millions of despairing men, women, and little children—victims of a system that makes men torture and imprison innocent people.
+The very nature of these inventions cry out for the goodness in men—cries for universal brotherhood, for the unity of us all.
+Even now, my voice is reaching millions throughout the world—millions of despairing men, women, and little children—victims of a system that makes men torture and imprisons innocent people.